Zamiell/stardew-valley/Min-Max_Guide.md

 ## Appendix A: Mods

 Some mods add additional content into the game, which changes the calculus of what the optimal thing to do on each day is.
-We don't use any of these mods and prefer to min-max the vanilla game.
+We do not use any of these mods and prefer to min-max the vanilla game.
 With that said, we recommend that everyone use some of the excellent quality-of-life mods that preserve the vanilla strategies.

 #### [UI Info Suite](https://www.nexusmods.com/stardewvalley/mods/1150)